Warehouse Capacity Guide

 - How much inventory you need on hand to meet demand

-- How much space your team needs to locate items and fulfil orders efficiently
+- How much space your team needs to locate items and fulfill orders efficiently

 What makes warehouse capacity important?

-Warehouse capacity plays a critical role in logistics operations and goes beyond optimising for inventory storage.
+Warehouse capacity plays a critical role in logistics operations and goes beyond optimizing for inventory storage.